rpo19/personalized_search_engine/Readme.md

 # IRengine

+The `data.zip` contains a built of the frontend UI and the elasticsearch index dumps `usertweets.json` and `retrievalbase.json`.

 ## Components

 ### IRengine

-Python application which gets tweets from Twitter, ingest them into elasticsearch and creates users profiles.
+Python application which gets tweets from Twitter (or from a dump), ingest them into elasticsearch and creates users profiles.

 ### IRengine GUI